-Strategic risk objective Risk appetite statement Maintain capital adequacy Maintain sufficient capital to a defined target Deliver stable earnings Return on Capital over a defined year Manage aggregations Limit exposure to peak losses Operational Resilience Maintain robust and effective operations Stable and efficient access to funding and liquidity Cash outflows met under stress Maintain stakeholder confidence No appetite for material reputational, legal or regulatory risks, including conduct risks
+Strategic risk objective Risk appetite statement Maintain capital adequacy Maintain sufficient capital to a defined target Deliver stable earnings Return on Capital over a defined year Ensure fair outcomes for customers Conduct and customer Maintain robust and effective operations Operational resilience Ensure employees behaviour aligns to Arch's values Culture

 The aim of the risk framework is to provide a robust, proportionate, proactive and forward-looking process for risk management across the Syndicate.
 A central component of this framework is the Syndicate's policies, which inform the business as to how it is required to conduct its activities and its risk management processes to remain within risk appetite.
 The policies cover all key risks to which the Syndicate is exposed.
 The Syndicate employs a number of risk tools to manage and monitor risk.
-The output of our risk management activities is thoroughly tested and reported upon both internally and externally.
+The output of the Syndicate's risk management activities is thoroughly tested and reported upon both internally and externally.

-The Syndicate incorporates the identification, assessment, management, control, reporting and mitigation of risk as part of our daily operations.
-We believe the strengths of our risk framework are:
+The Syndicate incorporates the identification, assessment, management, control, reporting and mitigation of risk as part of the Syndicate's daily operations.
+The strengths of our risk framework are:

-- Strong culture and risk leadership underpinned by training of our people; - Engagement with the business; - Embedded risk management processes; - Balanced quantitative and qualitative approach to risk analysis through use of robust analytical models and holistic risk assessments; - Regular risk assessment and management information; and - Influencing decision-making and shaping behaviours, via the provision of accurate, timely and relevant risk advice and challenge.
+- Strong culture and risk leadership underpinned by training of our people; - Engagement with the business; - Embedded risk management processes; - Balanced quantitative and qualitative approach to risk analysis through use of robust analytical models and holistic risk assessments; - Regular risk assessment and management information; and - Influencing decision-making and shaping behaviours, via the provision of accurate, timely and relevant risk challenge and reporting.